 The ASU and our movement partners are pledged to fight CDP and have it replaced with a legitimate scheme for providing employment to Indigenous Australians, particularly those in remote locations.

 Through our local government and community services coverage, the ASU has a significant membership in regional, rural and remote areas of Australia, and therefore we are well-placed to understand the work environment and possibilities in those locations.

 Large numbers of ASU Indigenous members work in the social & community services sector, local government and Aboriginal Community Councils and Organisations.
 In these industries ASU general industry awards cover the conditions of Indigenous members in the same way they cover non-Indigenous members.
 Some general industry awards cover particular Indigenous issues such as cultural leave.

 For more information about awards covering Indigenous workers, please contact your local ASU Branch.

-As the ASU stated in our statement in support of the Australian Parliament's apology of 13 February 2008 (see below), we believe the importance of the symbolic gesture needs to be followed up with concrete measures to ensure our Indigenous people are treated with justice.
+As the ASU stated in our statement in support of the Australian Parliament's Apology of 13 February 2008 (see below), we believe the importance of the symbolic gesture needs to be followed up with concrete measures to ensure our Indigenous people are treated with justice.
 That's why we are supporting the "Close the Gap" campaign.

-"Close the Gap" is supported by over 100 Indigenous and non-Indigenous organisations, including the ASU.
+"Close the Gap" is supported by over many Indigenous and non-Indigenous organisations, including the ASU.
 The campaign calls on federal, state and territory governments to commit to closing the life expectancy gap between Indigenous and non-Indigenous Australians within a generation.